-Learn from Leaders

-Black Wall Street

-Black Wall Street in Durham, North Carolina and Greenwood District in Tulsa, Oklahoma

-Similar to Danville, Durham and Greenwood experienced prosperity in a time when the nation failed to recognize Black people as equals and serves as a model of hope for Black people in America.
+Learn from Leaders Black Wall Street Black Wall Street in Durham, North Carolina and Greenwood District in Tulsa, Oklahoma Similar to Danville, Durham and Greenwood experienced prosperity in a time when the nation failed to recognize Black people as equals and serves as a model of hope for Black people in America.
 In 1921, the Tulsa Race Massacre became one of the worst acts of violence spurned by racism in American history.
 In less than 48 hours, roughly 40 blocks of businesses and homes were burned down, and over 200 African Americans lost their lives.
 Durham experienced similar instances of violence and racial prejudice.
 Against all odds, the community prevailed.
 During the mid-1920s, these areas were rebuilt and soon thrived again.
 Highway construction once again impacted the neighborhoods and urban renewal led to the loss of many thriving community staples, but the communities have stood strong.
 They are now home to several key institutions and are hubs of entrepreneurship.
 The principles of many businesses, activists, and developers in Durham and Greenwood could be applied to neighborhoods such as Holbrook-Ross and Almagro.
-Empowering community-led redevelopment, local businesses, historic preservation and storytelling are key parts of their story.
+Empowering communityled redevelopment, local businesses, historic preservation and storytelling are key parts of their story.
 Danville could also take inspiration from community gathering spaces in Greenwood such as the John Hope Franklin Reconciliation Park, a beautiful memorialization of those affected by the 1921 massacre, and apply it to other areas in the city.
+Image Source: Doug Hoke, The Oklahoman Q 45 YANCEY HOUSE AND GRASTY LIBRARY the second second state of the second state, but a based of the second s Danville is finally really embracing preservation.
+We have history that has been lost. - Sarah Latham, Danville Historical Society 2022 Policy C.2 Cultural Celebration ture Goal 8.